Please note: Studio not currently open to the public - please order online for delivery, or external click and collect. Our full Covid info here.

 All excess or non re-usable soft plastics, including old, un-reuseable bubble wrap, are recycled weekly through Melbourne-based organisation REDcycle.
 The REDcycle program is an initiative focused on reducing the amount of soft plastics going into landfill by recycling and re-purposing recovered materials.
 Through this program, soft plastics can be remade into a range of products such as bollards, decking, fencing and furniture.

-We continually exert as much pressure as we can on our upstream suppliers to improve their practices and to reduce waste.
+We continually exert as much pressure as we can on our upstream suppliers to improve their practices and to reduce waste, particularly plastic waste.

-We also minimise our use of cooling and heating - largely through having carefully selected architecturally designed office space built with temperature control in mind - good natural ventilation, an inner atrium full of plants and fish, and so forth.
-Of course we use green power companies to provide our utilities, despite the extra cost.
+We minimise our use of cooling and heating - largely through having carefully selected architecturally designed office space built with temperature control in mind - good natural ventilation, an inner atrium full of plants and fish, and so forth.
+Of course we have always used green power companies to provide our utilities (despite the extra cost).